stinkyBootsLLC/tenant-portal-2/README.md

   - "./app:/var/www/html"

 ```
-This means YOU MUST have these files locally.
+This means YOU MUST have these files locally. **No image has been built yet**

 Another issue happening, is that I cannot log into the app with the CORRECT credentials.
 I think there is a problem with permissions.
 NOT BEING ABLE TO READ OR WRITE to the SQLite3 DB file.